Lead: Restriction and remediation

 By the mid-1980s, there was significant decline in the use of lead in industry.
 In the United States, environmental regulations reduced or eliminated the use of lead in non-battery products, including gasoline, paints, solders, and water systems.
 Particulate control devices were installed in coal-fired power plants to capture lead emissions.
 In 1992, U.S. Congress required the Environmental Protection Agency to reduce the blood lead levels of the country's children.
 Lead use was further curtailed by the European Union's 2003 Restriction of Hazardous Substances Directive.
 A large drop in lead deposition occurred in the Netherlands after the 1993 national ban on use of lead shot for hunting and sport shooting: from 230 tonnes in 1990 to 47.5 tonnes in 1995.
+The usage of lead in Avgas 100LL for general aviation is allowed in the EU as of 2022.

 In the United States, the permissible exposure limit for lead in the workplace, comprising metallic lead, inorganic lead compounds, and lead soaps, was set at 50 μg/m3 over an 8-hour workday, and the blood lead level limit at 5 μg per 100 g of blood in 2012.
 Lead may still be found in harmful quantities in stoneware, vinyl (such as that used for tubing and the insulation of electrical cords), and Chinese brass.
 Old houses may still contain lead paint.
-White lead paint has been withdrawn from sale in industrialized countries, but specialized uses of other pigments such as yellow lead chromate remain.
+White lead paint has been withdrawn from sale in industrialized countries, but specialized uses of other pigments such as yellow lead chromate remain, especially in road pavement marking paint.

 Stripping old paint by sanding produces dust which can be inhaled.
 Lead abatement programs have been mandated by some authorities in properties where young children live.
+The usage of lead in Avgas 100LL for general aviation is generally allowed in United States as of 2023.

 Lead waste, depending on the jurisdiction and the nature of the waste, may be treated as household waste (to facilitate lead abatement activities), or potentially hazardous waste requiring specialized treatment or storage.
 Lead is released into the environment in shooting places and a number of lead management practices have been developed to counter the lead contamination.
 Lead migration can be enhanced in acidic soils; to counter that, it is advised soils be treated with lime to neutralize the soils and prevent leaching of lead.

 Research has been conducted on how to remove lead from biosystems by biological means: Fish bones are being researched for their ability to bioremediate lead in contaminated soil.
 The fungus Aspergillus versicolor is effective at absorbing lead ions from industrial waste before being released to water bodies.
 Several bacteria have been researched for their ability to remove lead from the environment, including the sulfate-reducing bacteria Desulfovibrio and Desulfotomaculum, both of which are highly effective in aqueous solutions.
+Millet grass Urochloa ramosa has the ability to accumulate significant amounts of metals such as lead and zinc in its shoot and root tissues making it an important plant for remediation of contaminated soils.